Your Personal Account

 We may from time to time make available promotional interest rates.
 If we do, we will notify you of the applicable promotional rate and the period during which the promotional rate will apply.
 Purchases and transactions made during this period (the "Promotional Balance") will be charged at the promotional rate of interest.
 We will tell you about any special terms which will apply to the availability of the promotional rate.
 We will apply the standard rates of interest to any Promotional Balance before the end of the promotional period, if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the promotional period.
 At the end of the promotional period, the Promotional Balance will transfer to your standard account balance and the standard rates of interest will apply to it.

 We compound the interest (which means we charge interest on interest) and add it to the balance on your statement due date.
-This will make the annual percentage rate (APR) higher than you might expect from the figures above.

 - Your credit limit is £400.